 About The City Sightseeing Sintra Tour:

-The open-top buses can be boarded at any point along the two routes, including Sintra Railway Station (ideal for those visiting from Lisbon).
-Simply present your ticket voucher to the driver and begin your sightseeing journey.
-A full description of the tour route is available below:
+The open-top buses can be boarded at any stop along the two routes, including Sintra Railway Station (ideal for those visiting from Lisbon).
+Simply show your e-ticket to the driver and begin your sightseeing journey.

 City Sightseeing Sintra | Red Route: